Australian fisheries and aquaculture outlook 2020

 Trends that impact markets, such as consumer demand for sustainability and traceability of fish products, are likely to continue driving policy and innovation in the salmonid aquaculture sector (FAO 2019).
 Increasing production of other salmonid species, such as trout and coho salmon, and the emergence of new export destinations are also expected to provide opportunities.

 Australia is a relatively small producer and exporter of farmed Atlantic salmon.
 Tasmania is Australia's primary producer, contributing around 98% of Australia's salmonid production in 2017–18.
 Rapid growth of the Tasmanian industry since the early 1990s has been underpinned by successful marketing campaigns promoting domestic consumption of salmonid products.
-Production is expected to remain at around 60 million tonnes between 2018–19 and 2020–21, and then projected to increase by 3% per year for the remainder of the outlook period to reach 69 million tonnes by 2024–25.
+Production is expected to remain at around 60 thousand tonnes between 2018–19 and 2020–21, and then projected to increase by 3% per year for the remainder of the outlook period to reach 69 thousand tonnes by 2024–25.
 Production increases over the period will be supported by expansions into new lease areas and further research and development (Breen 2019).

 Australian imports of salmonids amounted to 14,468 tonnes in 2018–19, contributing around 25% of domestic salmonid consumption.
 Imports of salmonids over the outlook period are projected to grow steadily to fill the gap between domestic production and consumption.
 Export levels are expected to be maintained over the outlook period.